butvinm/euler-refal/README.md

 ## Conclusion of the Refal-5λ language

-Refal-5λ allows to write expressive and consise code, especially when it comes to working with text or other concatenated data.
+Refal-5λ allows to write expressive and consise code when it comes to working with text or other concatenated data.
 But lack of standard library (even booleans are not built-in) forces to write a lot of boilerplate code.
 And without referential transparency and curring make code not such elegant as it could be in functional languages like Haskell or OCaml.
 But despite this, Refal-5λ has more powerful pattern matching and destructuring capabilities.